 There are no entry or eligibility requirements for this qualification.

-There are no exemptions for this subject.
+There are no entry requirements.

 Kaplan’s online learning portal KapLearn enables us to provide you with innovative, interactive learning resources and support.
 You can access KapLearn from anywhere at any time using a computer or mobile device that has internet access.

 KapLearn is where you access subject notes, supplementary learning material, practice activities and assessments.
 KapLearn is also where you access ongoing support.
 The ‘Ask your tutor’ forum provides you with continuous technical support from subject matter experts.